goto-eof/fromgtog/README.md

 <h2 id="news">News</h2>
+- 2025/10/14
+  - implemented the backup all repositories scheduled job and now FromGtoG has it's Tray Icon
 - 2025/10/12
     - added the following GitHub Workflows in order to build executables of FromGtoG for each platform:
         - Linux (.deb)